-With respect to newly appointed directors, they are provided with background materials and the information necessary to fulfill their role as directors, such as the Company's continuous disclosure documents, copies of the mandate of the Board and its committees, minutes of previous meetings of the Board and copies of the policies and procedures adopted by the Board and its committees.
-In addition, new directors have the opportunity to meet individually with at least one member of Management to discuss these documents, the Company's sectors of activity, its competitive and regulatory environment, as well as its business and operational strategies.
+Newly appointed directors are provided with background materials and the information necessary to fulfill their role as directors, such as the Company's continuous disclosure documents, copies of the mandate of the Board and its committees, minutes of previous meetings of the Board and copies of the policies and procedures adopted by the Board and its committees.
+In addition, new directors have the opportunity to meet individually with members of Management, the Chairman of the Board, the Chief Executive Officer and Vice Chairman of the Board and the Lead Director to discuss these documents, the Company's sectors of activity, its competitive and regulatory environment, as well as its business and operational strategies.
 New directors also have the opportunity to visit a Company facility as part of the orientation program.